danielpinto8zz6/budgie-calendar-applet/README.md

 # calendar-applet
-A budgie-desktop applet to show hours and when click show a calendar in a popover
+A budgie-desktop applet to show hours with custom formats and a calendar in a popover

 ## Dependencies
 ```